ucsb-cs156/OLD-website-originial-repo/_topics/rest.md

 It has since become a widely adopted model for building web services based on HTTP.

+# Testing RESTful APIs Interactively

+Two tools for testing RESTful APIs interactively (without writing additional code) are:
+* `curl`, a command line tool
+* [Postman](https://www.postman.com/downloads/), a GUI tool you can download and run on Windows/Mac/Linux

+When testing APIs that use authentication, you may need to get an extension called the "JWT Debugger" and use it to copy the `Authorization: Bearer` token value.
+(TODO: Fill in more detail about this process.)
+``

 # References on RESTful APIs

 * Wikipedia article <https://en.wikipedia.org/wiki/Representational_state_transfer>